IEJace/IoTProject/README.md

 .csv is exported data from the .hex :
-*v2 automatically converts data to google spreadsheet
+*v2 automatically converts data to google spreadsheet datalogger can only be used with mircobit v2 and newer

 SleepAnalyse.py :
 Analyses the raw data from the .csv file by comparing the data to the HSE recommended temperature,sound level, light level and sleep cycle time.